-Detailed study of the Four Gospels with attention to similarities and distinctions, historical context, and relationship to the Old Testament.
+Detailed study of the four individual Gospels with attention to similarities and distinctions, historical context, and relationship to the Old Testament.
+Examination of the literal meaning and its significance to the modern life.
 Special attention to the nature of the First Advent and the testimony concerning Jesus Christ.
 3 Credits.